Campbell-Muscle-Lab/FiberSim/docs/pages/FiberCpp/sarcomere_lattice/sarcomere_lattice.md

 <br>

-The number of thick filaments, $m_n$, is specified in the model json file, and must be a square number.
+The number of thick filaments, $m_n$, is specified in the model JSON file, and must be a square number.
 The number of thin filaments is then defined as $ 2 . m_n$.
-Some thin filaments are mirrored on the edge of the lattice to ensure that each thick and thin filament has a correct number of neighbours.
+Some thin filaments are mirrored on the edge of the lattice to ensure that each thick and thin filament has a correct number of neighbors.
 An example of a generated lattice for $m_n = 4$ is shown below.

 <br>